qri-io/rfcs/text/0032-access_command.md

 ```

-Publish & Unpublish on their own may not seem like they warrent being moved into a subcommand.
+Publish & Unpublish on their own may not seem like they warrant being moved into a subcommand.
 To understand the justification for the `access`, this is how `access` _might_ look one day, after we've landed encryption and role-based access control (RBAC) for datasets:

 ```
 $ qri access --help